DCollinsOwuor/website/content/authors/admin/_index.md

 bio: My research interests include emerging and re-emerging pathogen genomics and bioinformatics analysis of pathogen genome data.
 education:
   courses:
-  - course: PhD in Viral Genomics and Bioinformatics
+  - course: PhD in Virus Genomics and Bioinformatics
     institution: The Open University (UK)
     year: 2020
   - course: MSc in Molecular Genetics and Diagnostics